* This is the Consumer Version. *

 Treatment involves giving activated charcoal by mouth or stomach tube, giving fluids and bicarbonate by vein, and, for severe poisoning, undergoing hemodialysis.

 Ingestion of aspirin and similar drugs (salicylates) can lead to rapid (acute) poisoning due to an overdose.
 The dose necessary to cause acute poisoning, however, is quite large.
-A person weighing about 150 pounds would have to consume more than 30 325-miligram tablets to develop even mild poisoning.
-An acute aspirin overdose, therefore, is seldom accidental.
+A person weighing about 150 pounds would have to consume more than thirty 325-miligram tablets to develop even mild poisoning.
+An acute aspirin overdose, therefore, is seldom accidental, but concentrated salicylate products intended to be applied to the skin, such as oil of wintergreen, do cause accidental poisonings.

 The most toxic form of salicylate is oil of wintergreen (methyl salicylate).
 Methyl salicylate is a component of products such as liniments and solutions used in hot vaporizers.
 A young child can die from swallowing less than 1 teaspoonful of pure methyl salicylate.
 Far less toxic are over-the-counter products containing bismuth subsalicylate (used to treat infections of the digestive tract), which can cause poisoning after several doses.